 - People that don’t like running and will never like running.

-When I run I feel like Andy Dwyer in Parks and Rec:
+Many people feel like Andy Dwyer in Parks and Rec when they go running.

-Some people love that feeling of anguish or pushing beyond the limits.
-I don’t happen to enjoy feeling like that, so I put my focus on exercise that energizes and makes feel better.
+Some people love that feeling of anguish or pushing beyond the limits, and that’s awesome!

-So before you start Couch to 5K, think of it like a science experiment:
+So before you start Couch to 5K, think of it as a science experiment: